Vancomycin (By mouth)

 - Blistering, peeling, red skin rash

-- Bloody urine, change in how much or how often you urinate
+- Bloody urine, change in how much or how often you urinate. lower back or side pain

 - Dry mouth, increased thirst, muscle cramps, unusual tiredness or weakness